How to control your anger

 Ways to control your anger

-When it comes to controlling your anger, you may need to try a few different things before you find what’s best for you.
+When it comes to managing your anger, you may need to try a few different strategies before you find what’s best for you.
 If you’re really struggling, reach out to someone who can help you find the support you need.

 In the moment